sizeofint/gif-to-webp/readme.md

-❗Attention this package is abandoned...
+❗Attention, this package is abandoned...
 More details 👇
 Recently I made a new package, with the package you can convert gif to webp or create completly new animations using Go's `image.Image` interface as frames.
 [New package](https://github.com/sizeofint/webpanimation)
 [Example of converting gif to webp](https://github.com/sizeofint/webpanimation/tree/master/examples/gif-to-webp)